“That’s a marketing idea. Not an advertising idea.”

 In my experience, the best work stems from the trust-filled, collaborative partnerships forged between client and agency.
 That trust has to be earned, so it’s always our goal to prove to clients we have their best interests and the best interests of their brands in mind.

 In order to achieve something original and fresh—something that's never been done before, we have to get clients to buy something they’ve likely never seen before.
-That is why trust is the first thing that has to be earned."
+That is why a client’s trust is the first thing that has to be earned."